 The Act does not apply to care for which municipalities are responsible, such as home help and youth care.

-If you are a care provider and want to subscribe to a complaint commission, please contact us.
+If you are a care provider and want to subscribe to a complaint commission, please contact (this link will send you to our contactpage) us.

-NOTE: All other information on this website is in Dutch.
+NOTE: Our procedure and all other information on this website is in Dutch.